Organic livestock farming

 Organic livestock farming or organic livestock production is a means of food production with a large number of rules directed towards a high status of animal welfare, care for the environment, restricted use of medical drugs and the production of a healthy product without residues (pesticides or medical drugs).

 Certification

+Definitions of "organic" vary.
 According to the USDA National Organic Program (NOP) Standards rules passed on October 22, 2002, certified organic livestock must come from a fully verifiable production system that collects information on the history of every animal in the program, including its breed history, veterinary care, and feed.
-Further, to be certified as organic, all cattle should meet the following criteria:
+To be certified as organic, all cattle should meet the following criteria: